infranodus/crewai-infranodus-templates/crewai_gap_questions/README.md

 ## Understanding Gap Analysis Template Crew

-The gap-analysis-template Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+The gap-questions-template Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 In general, the first agent uses AI to generate a list of relevant information about the topic you provide in the `main.py` file.

-The second agent then generates an InfraNodus knowledge graph from this topic and then uses the graph to retrieve a structural gap in this graph: the topical clusters that could be better connected.
+The second agent then generates an InfraNodus knowledge graph from this topic and then uses the graph to generate a research question based on this gap.
 Read more about it at [https://infranodus.com](https://infranodus.com).

-The third agent then uses the graph and the gap to generate a report that shows how the topic could be possibly developed based on bridging that gap.
+The third agent then uses the question to generate a report for how this gap can be developed further.

 ## Support